bpperles/SpareSomeChange/README.md

 JuteBox: Put tokens in the right side.

-Pay Phone: If the level has two pay phones, you can put a token into the right side of either.
+Pay Phone: If the level has two pay phones, you can put a token into the left side of either.

 Popcorn Machine: (Not yet animated) Tokens can be put in the right side.

 Level Rules:
 When you exit the level, you will recieve points for each token in your upper bin (each token over 9).
 Once you aquire 9 points, you will advance to the next level.
 Since its a classic video game, levels loop forever, gradually getting harder.
+(Not yet implemented)

 Uses Python Arcade Features:
 - Window, Views, draw/update